conraythefirst/i3tools/README.md

 	wmctrl
 	xterm

-## License: Beerware
+### License: Beerware
 /*
  * ----------------------------------------------------------------------------
  * "THE BEER-WARE LICENSE" (Revision 42):
  * <phk@FreeBSD.ORG> wrote this file.
 As long as you retain this notice you
  * can do whatever you want with this stuff.
 If we meet some day, and you think
- * this stuff is worth it, you can buy me a beer in return Poul-Henning Kamp
+ * this stuff is worth it, you can buy me a beer in return.
+Poul-Henning Kamp
  * ----------------------------------------------------------------------------
  */